Chocolats Halba: History

 In 2013, Chocolats Halba Honduras AG was founded as the first branch in a developing country.
+Since summer 2014, Chocolats Halba has only purchased Fair trade-certified cocoa beans.

-In 2017, Chocolats Halba moved into its new production facility in Pratteln, near Basel, on the Areal Salina Raurica site.
+In 2017, Chocolats Halba moved into its new production facility in Pratteln, near Basel, on the Areal Salina Raurica site which has a production capacity of 15,000 tons per year.
 The previous locations in Wallisellen and Hinwil were abandoned.
+The location in Hinwil was taken over by Transgourmet Holding and has been used as a warehouse and sales point.
 In September 2017, Chocolats Halba was merged with the Coop Sunray division.
 The new company was named Chocolats Halba / Sunray.
 Chocolats Halba / Sunray is a member of IG Bio.

 Company

 Coop owns 75 percent of Chocolats Halba S.A. de C.V. in San Pedro Sula, Honduras.
+With the “Halba - Le Chocolatier Suisse” product range manufactured by Chocolats Halba, Coop replaced the “Qualité-&-Prix” range in 2021.
+The new series is in the mid-price segment and is Fairtrade certified.

 Awards

+In April 2017, the company, together with two other companies, was awarded the highest ranking by the Südwind Institute and the organization Global 2000 in their test for the ecological and social quality of chocolate bunnies.

 On April 28, 2018, Chocolats Halba received the Swiss Ethics Award for the "Sustainable Chocolate from Ecuador" project.
 The joint project by Chocolats Halba and Coop pursues ecominic, ecological and social goals: e.g. the increase in living standards, biodiversity and the integration and promotion of young farmers.

+Collaborations

+Together with Fairtrade Africa, Chocolats Halba supports a project against the deforestation of the forests of West Africa.
+The project supports 2,500 farmers in converting their cocoa monocultures into mixed crops.
+In collaboration with the children and youth initiative Plant-for-the-Planet, Halba produces “good chocolate”.
+Halba forgoes any profit; the money generated is instead used for reforestation projects in Mexico.